 From Russell at the excellent Screen Snapshots comes this look at the weird use of domestic violence as a comedic topic:

 Smarty is almost a great little movie but sadly also a very, very wrong one.
 Ultimately it probably says more about male film industry attitudes in the thirties than that of the average man or woman on the street.
 Despite this, I think several books deserve to be written about whatever issues Joan Blondell’s character has in the movie.
 Did she get on with her father?
 Was she hit as a child?
 Does she feel undervalued as a person?
 We need to know these things and give her all the help she deserves.
 Maybe she just needed a cuddle.
 Actually, I’m not sure I want to know, to be honest.The idea that Blondell's character needs help or was molested is interesting, and I agree and can understand Russell's concern but I think it can become too close to a kind of universal victim mentality to just deride her interests and needs as tragic and the film's treatment of the issue as 'wrong.'
 After all, Joan gets divorced for cruelty, based--at a time when it was still a shocking thing to get divorced--on a single slap.
 The film is a little too blithe perhaps in its handling of its issue, but I'd counter that the sensitive feminist outrage over a comedy about a masochistic woman is itself a subjugation, inferring women are too weak to decide for themselves if they're being abused or just getting their rocks off.
-A slap, as Camille Paglia pointed out, can be erotic - it's like an hour of meditation, a sudden surge of shame, and a spike of adrenaline all rolled into one!
+A slap, as Camille Paglia pointed out, can be erotic - it's like an hour of meditation, a reset button, and a spike of adrenaline all rolled into one!
+Sometimes we all could really use one.